nginxinc/nginx-ingress-workshops/OSS/labs/lab10/readme.md

     **Note:** NGINX will not load the Split configuration, if the ratio does not add up to 100%.

     > **Important!**   You are still using the https://cafe.example.com/coffee URL - you did not have to change the PATH of the url, but NGINX Ingress Controller is routing the requests to 2 different Services, 80% to coffee-mtls AND 20% to tea-mtls!
 This allows for easy testing of new application versions, without requiring DNS changes, new URLs or URIs, or other system changes.<br/>
-    To test a new version of an App, simply create a new deployment and Service, and tell NGINX Ingress to split the traffic as you need.
+    To test a new version of an App, simply create a new Deployment and Service, and tell NGINX Ingress to split the traffic as you need.
 This is a `great` traffic management solution for application developers.

     Type `Control+C` to shop the curl when you are finished.